MayOneUS/mayday-2.0-backend/README.md

-mayone-2.0
+mayday-2.0
 ==========

-The API-driven next-generation MADAY site
+The API-driven next-generation MAYDAY site

 Overview
 --------

-This is currently an out-of-the-box [Rails 4.2](http://rubyonrails.org/) app.
+This is a [Rails 4.2](http://rubyonrails.org/) app.
 It uses a [PostgreSQL](http://www.postgresql.org/) database.

 It is currently deployed on [Heroku](https://www.heroku.com/) in two environments: